soabase/soabase-web/README.md

 * `getAppConfiguration()`
 * `getAdminConfiguration()`

-Both return `WebConfiguration` instance containing configuration info for Soabase Web.
+Both return a `WebConfiguration` instance containing configuration info for Soabase Web.
 See below for the configuration details. `getAdminConfiguration()` returns an Optional.
 Return an `Optional.empty()` if you don't want a Soabase Web admin implementation.

 ### ContextFactory